evmcnb/quartz/content/Pearls/Paediatric Rashes & Birthmarks.md

 ---

 Cafe-au-lait spots - pigmented birthmarks: "coffe with milk".
-Usually benign, but more than 6 could be a sign of [[Neurofibromatosis]]
+Usually benign, but more than 6 could be a sign of [[Pearls/Neurofibromatosis]] ^f81550

 ![[z_attachments/Pasted image 20260317165432.png|475]]